gagejane/Terrorism-NonViolent/README.md

 | 3639453  | Europe        | Albania              | ALB    | 21810      | POLYGON ((20.59024743010491 41.85540416113361,...))          |
 | 4798491  | Asia          | United Arab Emirates | ARE    | 184300     | POLYGON ((51.57951867046327 24.24549713795111,...))          |
 | 40913584 | South America | Argentina            | ARG    | 573900     | MULTIPOLYGON (((-65.50000000000003 -55.19999999999996,...))) |

 Using this dataset, GeoPandas builds a template that can then apply to their own data (see Figure 4 for template).

 #### Figure 4
 ![World](World.png)

 To work with this template, one merges their own pandas dataframe into the built-in dataset, matching on a common variable.
 In my case, I matched on country name and merged a column of data containing the count of the total number of times non-state actors provided services (i.e., aggregated across year).
-See Figure 5 for the resulting heatmap, which is theh prevalence of non-state actors' services over the past 45 years.
+See Figure 5 for the resulting heatmap, which is the prevalence of non-state actors' services over the past 45 years.

 #### Figure 5
 ![heatmap](Heatmap.png)